In This Article

 • It allows organizations to prioritize resources based on the value of the data

-• Data classification can help with regulatory compliance by making it easier to respond to subject access request (SARs)
+• Data classification can help with regulatory compliance by making it easier to respond to subject access requests (SARs)

 • It enables more effective data sharing and collaboration within an organization